orion-rs/orion/CONTRIBUTING.md

   - `cargo clippy`
   - `cargo fmt`

-- [ ] Explain what the pull request changes, in the description of the GitHub PR.
 - [ ] If the pull request is a bugfix, try to include a regression test for the bug.

 All pull requests should be opened against the `master` branch.

-If your pull request is still work-in-progress, make the title of the pull request start with `[WIP]`.
+If your pull request is still work-in-progress, make the title of the pull request start with `WIP:`.

-### 4. Feature Requests
-A request for a new feature should be started in a GitHub issue.
-This issue should explain what feature is requested, why it is requested and, if applicable, the use-case behind it.